 Let $\cal O$ be an o-minimal structure.
 A set $A$ is said to be definable (in $\cal O$), if $A$ belongs to $\cal O$.
-A point to set mapping $F:\R^n\rightrightarrows \R^m$ (resp. a real-extended-valued function $f:\R^n\rightarrow \R \cup\{+\infty\}$) is said to be definable if its graph is a definable subset of $\R^n\times \R^m$ (resp. $\R^n\times \R$).
+A point to set mapping $F:\R^n\rightrightarrows\R^m$ (resp. a real-extended-valued function $f:\R^n\rightarrow\R\cup\{+\infty\}$) is said to be definable if its graph is a definable subset of $\R^n\times\R^m$ (resp. $\R^n\times\R$).

+As announced in the introduction, definable sets and mappings share many properties of semialgebraic objects.
+Let $\cal O$ be an o-minimal structure.
+Then,\\ - finite sums of definable functions are definable;\\ - indicator functions of definable sets are definable;\\ - generalized inverses of definable mappings are definable;\\ - compositions of definable functions or mappings are definable;\\ - functions of the type $\R^n\ni x\rightarrow f(x)=\sup_{y\in C}g(x,y)$ (resp. $\R^n\ni x\rightarrow f(x)=\inf_{y\in C}g(x,y)$) where $g$ and $C$ are definable, are definable.

-Due to their dramatic impact on several domain in mathematics, these structures are intensively studied.
-One of the interest of such structures in optimization is due to the following nonsmooth extension of Kurdyka-\L ojasiewicz inequality.
+Due to their dramatic impact on several domains in mathematics, these structures are being intensively studied.
+One of the interests of such structures in optimization is due to the following nonsmooth extension of the Kurdyka-\L ojasiewicz inequality.

 \begin{theorem}[\cite{BDLS}] {\em Any proper lower semicontinuous function $f:\R^n\rightarrow \R\cup\{+\infty\}$ which is definable in an o-minimal structure $\cal O$ has the Kurdyka-\L ojasiewicz property at each point of $\dom\partial f$.
-Moreover the function $\phi$ appearing in (\ref{Loja}) is definable in $\cal O$.} \end{theorem}
+Moreover the function $\varphi$ appearing in (\ref{Loja}) is definable in $\cal O$.} \end{theorem}

-The concavity of the function $\phi$ is not stated explicitly in \cite{BDLS}.
+The concavity of the function $\varphi$ is not stated explicitly in \cite{BDLS}.
 The proof of that fact is however elementary: it relies on the following fundamental result known as the monotonicity Lemma (see \cite{Dries}).

 (Monotonicity Lemma) {\em Let $k$ be an integer and $f:I\subseteq\R\rightarrow \R$ a function definable in some o-minimal structure.
-There exists a finite partition of $I$ into intervals $I_1,\ldots,I_p$ such that the restriction of $f$ to each $I_i$ is $C^k$ and either strictly monotone or constant.}
+Then there exists a finite partition of $I$ into intervals $I_1,\ldots,I_p$ such that the restriction of $f$ to each $I_i$ is $C^k$ and either strictly monotone or constant.}